poelstra/ezwave/README.md

 its dependencies, you can also just run e.g. `rush build --to apps/demo` (or `.` to build to package in current folder).

+To (re-)build just a single package, just run `rushx build` in that folder.

 ### Setting up VSCode

 It's highly recommended to use VSCode for development.